 - Opportunities to interact with other household pets.

-- Owner teaches kitten which behaviours are allowed e.g. kittens should be discouraged from biting owners.
+- The owner teaches the kitten which behaviors are allowed e.g. kittens should be discouraged from biting owners.
 As part of this conditioning phase, owners must firmly say ‘no’ when a kitten misbehaves, as this will gradually teach them the household rules.

-If your older Maine Coon displays aggressive behaviour towards you, it is potentially due to their lack of socialisation whilst little.
-Whilst there is no immediate fix for this problem, owners can still try to implement the socialisation process, by encouraging their Maine Coon to chew or bite on one of these chewable cat toys, rather than biting.
+If your older Maine Coon displays aggressive behavior towards you, it is potentially due to their lack of socialization whilst little.
+Whilst there is no immediate fix for this problem, owners can still try to implement the socialization process, by encouraging their Maine Coon to chew or bite on one of these chewable cat toys, rather than biting.

-Additionally, owners can spend more time with their pets in an attempt to improve the bond they share with their feline friend.
+Additionally, owners can spend more time with their pets in an attempt to improve the bond they share with their feline friends.